gsingers/search_with_machine_learning_course/README.md

 Our instructor annotated results for each project will be provided during the class.
 Please note, these represent our way of doing the assignment and may differ from your results, as there is often more than one way of doing things in search.

-You will also find several supporting directories and files for [Logstash](https://opensearch.org/docs/latest/clients/logstash/), Docker and Gitpod.

 # Prerequisites

 1. For this class, you will need a Kaggle account and a [Kaggle API token](https://www.kaggle.com/docs/api).